 There’s a lot in motion as we get closer to the 395 Express Lanes grand opening in the fall of 2019.
 When the Lanes officially open, drivers will enjoy more traveling options in the D.C. metro area.
-Whatever your traveling style may be, the 395 Express Lanes are sure to speed up your trip.

 Since the project is in full swing, here’s what you need to know about traveling during this time and what to expect from the new Lanes.